atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 Excluding all participants with miniaturization detectable by a dermatologist means there were likely very few or even no men genetically primed for androgen-sensitive hair loss, particularly given the small sample of 19 men in each of the treatment and control groups.

-### Blood tests alone don't rule out hair loss driven by factors other than DHT
+### 3. Blood tests alone don't rule out hair loss driven by factors other than DHT

 The study *does* suggest that creatine doesn't significantly raise DHT, in contrast to the famous 2009 rugby-player study.
-But it doesn't anseer whether creatine might accelerate hair loss in men with AGA through some other mechanism.
+But it doesn't answer whether creatine might accelerate hair loss in men with AGA through some other mechanism.

-Not every compound that can accelerate hair loss does so by raising serum DHT.

-For example, many anabolic-androgenic steroids (AAS) don't increase DHT at all.

-Yet many AAS still cause major shedding in men predisposed to AGA, while men without that predisposition often keep perfect hair even on strong androgens

-If you tested those AAS only in men with no genetic predisposition for balding, you might conclude they don't affect hair.

-Obviously, creatine is not an AAS.
-And the study results suggest it doesn't significantly increase DHT, which is the primary driver of AGA in most men.

-But to the extent that you believe creatine might worsen AGA through some mechanism other than DHT in men predisposed to AGA, the study doesn't do much to determine that.

 ## So the study answers one question clearly — and another not at all